assay-it/doc/docs/workflows/01-everything-continuous.md

 8. [https://assay.it](https://assay.it) make a formal proof of the development environment.

 9. The delivery of development environment to live is automated using git tags.
-A provisioning a new tag caused an new immutable deployment of your application to live environment, which makes it compliant with green/blue deployment schemas.
+A provisioning a new tag caused an new immutable deployment of your application to live environment.

 10. [https://assay.it](https://assay.it) make a formal proof of the live environment.